SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 ## #   `2012-10-23` <int>, `2012-10-24` <int>, `2012-10-25` <int>, …
 ```

-Taking the row means while leaving out the interval column gives the desired output.
-Also, we create a function to convert the interval to time units, and use this function to update the datatype of the interval column.
+Next, we create a function to convert the interval to time units, and use this function to update the datatype of the interval column.
+(This conversion is important because, for example, the interval column, from 55, jumps to 100, as this column comes as data type int.
+The function below converts the interval column to time units)